-The implementation of our Workplace Policy and Directive is followed up by two main procedures – an annual self-assessment for all manufacturing sites (the awareness, learning, feedback and assessment (ALFA) survey), and bi-annual Workplace Policy audits of high-risk sites.
-Both procedures are central, not only for the follow up, but also for educating and reminding line managers of their responsibilities for making Workplace Policy alignment a part of their daily activities.
+The implementation of our Workplace Policy and Directive is followed up by Workplace Policy audits of our manufacturing facilities.
+This procedure is central, not only for the follow up, but also for educating and reminding line managers of their responsibilities for making Workplace Policy alignment a part of their daily activities.

 Human rights assessments

 We conduct local assessments of operations located in high-risk countries from a human rights and corruption perspective.
 The assessments focus on identifying the risk of harming people as a direct or indirect result of our operations.
-They include web-based, anonymous surveys and interviews conducted by Electrolux internal specialists and third-party experts on human rights and corruption.
+They include confidential interviews conducted by Electrolux internal specialists and third-party experts on human rights and corruption.

 Read more in Understanding and managing our human rights risks.

 Electrolux has a zero-tolerance policy toward corruption, and we are committed to complying with all applicable anti-corruption laws.
-Improvements and enhancements to our compliance program are guided by recommendations issued by industry and regulatory bodies, including those based in the UK, France, U.S. and the OECD.
+Improvements and enhancements to our compliance program are guided by recommendations issued by industry and regulatory bodies, such as the OECD.
 Executive and senior management throughout the company oversee the implementation and effectiveness of the program, and their efforts are coordinated at Group level.

 The Group Anti-corruption Policy (in addition to the Code of Conduct) is key to the anti-corruption compliance program, which applies to all persons who work with or on behalf of Electrolux.
+The policy is supplemented by more in-depth guidance for employees in certain areas, such as gifts, hospitality and events.
 Our suppliers are subject to anti-corruption requirements as part of our Responsible Sourcing Program.
-The Group Policy is supplemented by more in-depth guidance for employees in certain areas, such as gifts, hospitality and events.

-Through the Ethics at Electrolux program, employees are encouraged to report incidents to their manager, HR department, Internal Audit or another relevant person in the organization.
-They can use our whistleblowing system – the Ethics Helpline – where incidents can be reported confidentially and in local languages, either by phone or online.
+Through our training and communication efforts, employees are encouraged to report incidents and suspected ethics breaches to their manager, HR department, and the Internal Audit department or another relevant person in the organization.
+They can use our whistleblowing system – the Ethics Helpline – where reports can be made confidentially and in local languages, either by phone or online.

 Employee engagement survey

-Electrolux evaluates the engagement of its employees through the Employee Engagement Survey (EES).
-The survey includes metrics on important aspects of the company’s efforts to act ethically and respect human rights, including the understanding of our Code of Conduct, trust in the Ethics Helpline and equal opportunities.
+Electrolux evaluates the engagement of its employees through engagement surveys.
+The surveys include metrics on important aspects of the company’s efforts to act ethically, lead in diversity and respect human rights, including the understanding of our Code of Conduct, trust in the Ethics Helpline and equal opportunities.